By Mike Bennighof, Ph.D.

 With South Pacific we get to really show off that approach, and finally publish a simple campaign game covering the whole of the Solomons from Guadalcanal to Rabaul.
 SOPAC was a fine game for its time, but that time was a shocking 17 years ago.
 South Pacific can’t be just a revised and incrementally improved version of SOPAC; it needs to display all of the hard-won experience gained over that decade and a half.

 Because most of all, The Game is going to be fun.

 Don’t wait to put South Pacific on your game table!
-Join the Gold Club and find out how to get it before anyone else!
+Join the Gold Club and find out how to lock in its old price!

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
 A Fulbright Scholar and award-winning journalist, he has published over 100 books, games and articles on historical subjects.

 He lives in Birmingham, Alabama with his wife, three children and his dog, Leopold.
 Leopold needs no revisions.